Knitted iPad Mini Cover | Free Knitting Pattern

 • 1 skein of bulky wool or acrylic yarn (7-9 WPI)

-• Sewing needle to weave in the ends
+• Yarn needle to weave in the ends

 Gauge and Measurement